ceraker/CatherineERaker_Notebook/protocols/Raker_Schedl_DNAQubit_02-27-20.md

 14. Vortex all 5 tubes and spin down (use inserts in minifuge if necessary)

 #### Reading standards and samples
-1. On the Home screen of the Qubit® 2.0 Fluorometer, press **DNA**, then select **DNA Broad Range** as the assay type.
+1. On the Home screen of the Qubit® 2.0 Fluorometer, press **DNA**, then select **DNA High Sensitivity** as the assay type.
 The Standards screen is displayed.
 2. On the Standards screen, press **Yes** to read the standards.
 3. Insert the tube labeled S1 into the sample chamber, close the lid, then press **Read**.
 When the reading is complete (~3 seconds), remove S1. **Reading was: 51.04 rfu**
 4. Insert the tube labeled S2 into the sample chamber, close the lid, then press **Read**.
 When the reading is complete (~3 seconds), remove S2. **Reading was: 17114**